thkitapci/Inference_of_TF_regulatory_networks/README.md

                        Input file 3: rpkm59_exp50_genes_least_50_samples.tab

-                   Output file : expression_covariation_tf_14.txt  ( file has expression covariation between each TF of interest and 7805 genes .genes_name_TF.txt is the first column)
+                   Output file : expression_covariation_tf_14.txt  ( file has expression covariation between each TF of interest and 7805 genes .First column is genes_names which pulled out in file (genes_name_TF.txt) for next step)

 #pull out the positions of the genes which have correlated values between -1 and 1 with each TF of interest from gtf file